zhoupgit/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 ### org_mapping

 List of comma- or space-separated Organization:OrgId:Role mappings.
 Organization can be `*` meaning "All users".
-Role is optional and can have the following values: `Admin`, `Editor` ,`Viewer` or `None`.
+Role is optional and can have the following values: `Viewer`, `Editor` or `Admin`.

-### role_values_none

-List of comma- or space-separated roles that will be mapped to the None role.

 ### role_values_editor